jpdas18/Applied-Machine-Learning/Project_3.md

 ##### Below is a plot of the difference between the model predictions and actual population values.
 ![plot](rfdiffsums.png)
 ##### Based on the shade of green, which is close if not identical to that which matches up with the zero marker in the color key, this model has performed better than the linear model.
 Although it still seems to underpredict population slightly, it does not underpredict as much as the linear model.
+#### Based on its high R^2 value and the plot of the differences between actual and predicted population sums, I would argue that the random forests model is the better of the two.
+It is likely that selecting variables more carefully and changing the number of trees used could further ipmprove the random forests model as well.

 ##### References:
 https://www.careinternational.org.uk/transforming-lives-afar-region-ethiopia